Cawang LRT station

-Cawang LRT Station is a light rail station located in Jalan Letjen M.T.
+Cawang LRT Station is a light rapid transit station located in Jalan Letjen M.T.
 Haryono, Cawang, Kramat Jati, East Jakarta.
 The station, which is located at an altitude of +39 meters, serves the Cibubur and Bekasi lines of the Jabodebek LRT system.
 It is the main interchange station between the two lines of the system where the two lines meet and split.
-It is the only station in the system with two island platforms instead of two side platforms, hence the only one with four tracks.
 Despite sharing the same name, this station is not to be confused with the unrelated Cawang railway station served by the KRL Commuterline on the Bogor Line.
 Instead, Cawang KRL station is interchanged by the Cikoko LRT station.